republicofmakers/Industrial-Works-NFC-TFT-Controller/README.md

 Here is NFC-TFT-Controller

-It has 3.5 inch touch screen, nfc card reader, rtc, audio/speaker jack ,epprom ,SD card ,uart to tll progrmmer and multiple type c connector for commumination with other pcbs.
+It has 3.5 inch touch screen, nfc card reader, rtc, audio/speaker jack ,epprom ,SD card ,uart to tll progrmmer and multiple type c connector for commumination with other boards.

 Here is PCB Design: